christophetd/duplicacy-autobackup/README.md

 - `BACKUP_IMMEDIATELY` (`yes`/`no`): indicates if a backup should be performed immediately after the container is started.
 Equivalent to launching the container and then running `docker exec duplicacy-autobackup /app/duplicacy-autobackup.sh backup`.
 By default, `no`.
 - `DUPLICACY_INIT_OPTIONS`: options passed to `duplicacy init` the first time a backup is made.
 By default, `-encrypt` if `BACKUP_ENCRYPTION_KEY` is not empty.
 - `DUPLICACY_BACKUP_OPTIONS`: options passed to `duplicacy backup` when a backup is performed.
 By default: `-threads 4 -stats`. **If you are backing up a hard drive (and not a SSD), it is recommended to use `-threads 1 -stats` instead** (see [here](https://duplicacy.com/issue?id=5670666258874368) for more details).
+- `DUPLICACY_VERSION`: version of the Duplicacy CLI that will be downloaded whenever the container starts. (e.g: `2.1.0`)

 ## Disclaimer